 \subsection{A surprise: Exact recovery of a vector from 3-point prior}

 Consider the case of noiseless linear measurements, namely $\bw=\bzero$ in Eq.~\eqref{linear-model}.
-We assume that the empirical distribution of $\bbeta_0$ is known, and let $S$ be the set of vectors with that empirical distribution (i.e. vectors obtained by permuting the entries of $\bbeta_0$).
-If we had unbounded computational resources, we would attept reconstruction by finding $\bbeta\in S$ such that $\by = \bX\bbeta$: if only one such vector exists, then we are sure it coincides $\bbeta_0$, and exact recovery is impossible otherwise.
+We assume that the empirical distribution of $\bbeta_0$ is known, and let $S$ be the set of vectors with that empirical distribution (i.e., vectors obtained by permuting the entries of $\bbeta_0$).
+If we had unbounded computational resources, we would attempt reconstruction by finding $\bbeta\in S$ such that $\by = \bX\bbeta$.
+If only one such vector exists, then we are sure it coincides $\bbeta_0$.
+Otherwise, exact recovery is impossible.

-What is the best we can achieve by practical (polynomial-time) algorithms?
+What is the best we can achieve by convex procedures and practical (polynomial-time) algorithms?
 Most researchers with a knowledge of compressed sensing or high-dimensional statistics would consider the following convex relaxation